Certificate in Trauma Counseling

 Single courses may be taken without the pursuit of the certificate.

 The program is open to clinicians and practitioners in the medical, mental and behavioral health services as well as social service, pastoral and bereavement counselors who work with survivors of substance use, eating disorders, physical illness, criminal justice, rehabilitation and recovery.

-Earn the certificate by completing 2 core courses and 0 elective courses within 3 years.
+Earn the certificate by completing 2 courses within 3 years.